Health effects of alcohol: Metabolism

 Females demonstrated a higher average rate of elimination (mean, 0.017; range, 0.014–0.021 g/210 L) than males (mean, 0.015; range, 0.013–0.017 g/210 L).
 Female subjects on average had a higher percentage of body fat (mean, 26.0; range, 16.7–36.8%) than males (mean, 18.0; range, 10.2–25.3%).
+Further explanation for the difference in alcohol metabolism between males and females can be found in higher alcohol dehydrogenase activity in female livers.

 Depression

 The link between alcohol consumption, depression, and gender was examined by the Centre for Addiction and Mental Health (Canada).
 The study found that women taking antidepressants consumed more alcohol than women who did not experience depression as well as men taking antidepressants.
-The researchers, Dr. Kathryn Graham and a PhD Student, Agnes Massak, analyzed the responses to a survey by 14,063 Canadian residents aged 18–76 years.
+The researchers, Kathryn Graham and a PhD Student, Agnes Massak, analyzed the responses to a survey by 14,063 Canadian residents aged 18–76 years.
 The survey included measures of quantity, frequency of drinking, depression, and antidepressant use, over the period of a year.
 The researchers used data from the GENACIS Canada survey, part of an international collaboration to investigate the influence of cultural variation on gender differences in alcohol use and related problems.
 The purpose of the study was to examine whether, like in other studies already conducted on male depression and alcohol consumption, depressed women also consumed less alcohol when taking anti-depressants.
 According to the study, both men and women experiencing depression (but not on antidepressants) drank more than non-depressed counterparts.
 Men taking antidepressants consumed significantly less alcohol than depressed men who did not use antidepressants.
 Non-depressed men consumed 436 drinks per year, compared to 579 drinks for depressed men not using antidepressants, and 414 drinks for depressed men who used antidepressants.
 Alcohol consumption remained higher whether the depressed women were taking antidepressants or not.
 179 drinks per year for non-depressed women, 235 drinks for depressed women not using antidepressants, and 264 drinks for depressed women who used antidepressants.
 The lead researcher argued that the study "suggests that the use of antidepressants is associated with lower alcohol consumption among men with depression.
 But this does not appear to be true for women."